 Designer: Harlotte Perriand

-This storage cabinet is a famous form introduced by the Italian furniture company Cassina in 1984.
-It is made up of hardwood modules and stackable cabinet pieces that are outfitted with shelves, drawers, and other storage options to satisfy a variety of flexible space and storage requirements.
+The Italian furniture company Cassina introduced this famous storage cabinet in 1984.
+The hardwood modules and stackable cabinet pieces, equipped with shelves, drawers, and other storage options, satisfy a variety of flexible space and storage requirements.

 This cabinet serves as both storage and adornment.
 It gives the most various storage satisfaction and makes home life neat and tidy with its original creative design and unmatched versatile abilities!